 You knock on a door of a company you’ve never heard of before.
 Three seconds have passed; the door opens and you enter the premises.

 You can see the windows right across the room opposite to the wall you’re standing next to.
 But even though it is a beautiful sunny day outside, the space feels gloomy.
-The daylight barely penetrates the thick layer of clay-colored rain dust stains.
-It looks like the vertical vinyl blinds serve as an extra-precautionary measure to make sure the odd beam never gets through.
+The daylight barely penetrates the thick layer of clay-colored rain-dust stains.
+It looks like the vertical vinyl blinds serve as an extra-precautionary measure to make it certain that an odd beam never gets through.